bombbomb/bombbomb-ruby-openapi/docs/TeamsApi.md

 team_id = "team_id_example" # String | The team id

 opts = {
-  name: "name_example" # String | The name of the team }
+  name: "name_example", # String | The name of the team
+  state: "state_example" # String | The status of the login permissions }

 begin